vominhtri231/Notes/Database/Oracle/Partition.md

-The techniche that allow tables, indexes to be divided into smaller pieces by a common column values.
+The technique that allow tables, indexes to be divided into smaller pieces by a common column values.

 There are 3 kind of partitions:
 1. Hash partition